FOSSEE/st-scripts/parsing_data/script.rst

 ..
 R17

-We can see that strip removes all the whitespace around the sentence
+We can see that strip removes all the whitespace around the sentence.

 Pause the video here, try out the following exercise and resume the video